zhqu1148980644/TMP/leetcode/543-Diameter-of-Binary-Tree.md

 1. ##### recursion

-- Use recursion to calculate depth of each node and updatet the maximum diameter in the meantime.
+- Use recursion to calculate depth of each node and update the maximum diameter in the meantime.

 ```c++
 /**